 <You bet you don't!> Vita was helping Aelius to his feet - Thais having backed off and returned to stand with Bernike and Lykos - but her eyes were fixed on Nikon in a glare that could have set fire to a bucket of water. <You should just be grateful my brother decided to show you mercy, again.
 When we get back in the city I'll personally escort you to the Senate.>

 The moment he was back on his feet Aelius pushed away from Vita and walked over to Nikon, pulling him upright. <There won't be a trial,> he said, his fingers digging into Nikon's shoulders. <Don’t think I didn’t see how you were trying to drain yourself.
+Such a dramatic plan; one last link to show you'd been telling truth and then death.
 If you ever try to do that ever again...> He left the threat hanging and grabbed Nikon's chin, forcing the other to meet his eyes.

 <I-> Nikon relaxed into Aelius' hands, retaining enough tension in his muscles to keep himself upright. <Understood.>

 Glaw found the scene before him to be eerily familiar.
-As a guard he'd been at the site of far too many deaths where there was no one to write down as murderer but the victim.
-He'd seen plenty of stopped ones too and knew the kaleidoscope of actions and emotions that could come from all involved both before and after the attempt.
+As a guard, he'd been at the site of far too many deaths where there was no one to write down as the murderer but the victim themselves.
+He'd thankfully seen plenty of people saved from such actions too and knew the kaleidoscope of actions and emotions that could come from all involved both before and after the attempt.